 Designated Walking Trail

 The Beach Trail is a linear walk and the distance refers to the return journey.
 The track takes you to the beautiful sandy beach on the eastern shore of Egilsay.
+There can be livestock along the trail, so caution is advised.
 The trail starts at the Community Centre and is formed of compressed hardcore for half of its length.
 After this point, it becomes a rough stony track and eventually turns into grass.
 Once at the beach, the trail continues along the sandy beach or along a narrow grassy bank at high tide.
-The track is uneven at the far end and can be wet and muddy at times.
+The track is uneven at the far end and can be wet and very muddy, so appropriate clothing and footwear is essential.
 It is on a gentle slope.
 There is no access for vehicles along this track.